 So, you can see why you might want to politely decline requests from family or friends to invest for them.
-But if that’s not enough, in an effort to protect unsuspecting investors the Federal Government (specifically the SEC, or Securities and Exchange Commission), as well as the states, have created significant legal hoops you must jump through to trade for others.
+But if that’s not enough, to protect unsuspecting investors, the Federal Government (specifically the SEC, or Securities and Exchange Commission) and the states have created significant legal hoops you must jump through to trade for others.

-Let’s say that you’ve thought through the practical risks, and you still want to legally invest for others.
+Let’s say that you’ve thought through the practical risks, and you still want to invest for others legally.
 How can you do that?

 We’ll take a look at the two most common options, including an overview of the career path, as well as some pros and cons:

 - Getting a job at an investment firm (and then taking friends and family on as clients).

 - Becoming an independent Registered Investment Advisor (and then taking friends and family on as clients).

 This first path is the employment path, where you work for (or at least under the umbrella of) a financial advisory firm, wirehouse, or broker-dealer as an investment representative or analyst.
 Even for independent investment advisors who create their own Registered Investment Advisor (RIA), this is how most professionals in the industry got their start.

 With this option, you would apply to Financial Representative positions with companies like Fidelity Investments, Edward Jones, or TD Ameritrade.
 You might also apply to join the teams of Registered Investment Advisory Firms.